-Direct actions with the community at the individual and group levels such as: strengthening of community-based protection, monitoring and reporting, case management,
+Direct actions with the community at the individual and group levels such as: strengthening of community-based protection, monitoring and reporting, case management, psychosocial support, including in-kind assistance and CVA for GBV survivors and those at-risk.

 The GBV Sub-sector will ensure that intersectoral approaches are planned in the response for refugee and migrant GBV survivors and at-risk populations.
 With the Integration Sector, access to livelihoods opportunities will be prioritized.